Loonar ApS Data Processing Agreement

 11. Liability and indemnity

-11.1 Each Party’s liability arising from or in connection with this DPA is subject to the limitations and exclusions of liability set out in the Principal Agreement.
+11.1 As set out in the Principal Agreement, each Party’s liability and any indemnity obligations arising from or in connection with this DPA (including any Processing performed under Controller’s instructions) are subject to the limitations and exclusions set out in the Principal Agreement, and this DPA does not create any additional liability or indemnity obligations.
 Nothing in this DPA excludes or limits either Party’s liability where such exclusion or limitation is not permitted under applicable law.

 12. Term and termination